 When endodontic surgery may be just what the specialist orders and A guide to the apicoectomy procedure

-Endodontists like our own Drs Damaries Candelario-Soto, Yanina Figueroa, Julio Chinchilla, Joseph Yoo, and Shaletha Bolden are most commonly associated with nonsurgical root canal therapy.
+Endodontists like our own Drs Damaries Candelario-Soto, Yanina Figueroa, Joseph Yoo, Shaletha Bolden and Yasir Al-Drugh are most commonly associated with nonsurgical root canal therapy.
 However, Endodontics Associates of Georgia also specialize in surgical procedures to resolve damage at the tooth’s center.
 After all, “endo” refers to “inner,” and “odont” refers to “tooth.”
 A collection of surgical and nonsurgical procedures is available at Atlanta, Kennesaw, Cartersville, and Roswell offices to treat diseased tissues and structures inside the tooth.
 These treatments include apicoectomy.

 Also known as “root-end resection,” apicoectomy is the most common surgery administered by endodontic specialists.
 We use advanced diagnostic imaging and sophisticated surgical instruments, such as endodontic microscopy, to plan your treatment in exacting detail.
 The process primarily involves accessing the underlying bone.
 Comfort is supported throughout treatment with our minimally-invasive techniques and precision anesthetic.
 We are also happy to discuss other methods to keep you relaxed and comfortable throughout the surgery.
 As its nickname suggests, the ends of troublesome tooth roots are removed.
 Surrounding inflamed tissues are also removed during treatment.
 The treated areas are then sealed off with small fillings.
 Incisions made to access the bone are closed.
 These final steps promote healthy healing of the bone around the treated roots in the following months.